LSRomero/LSRomero/README.md

 ### <h1> Hi there 👋</h1>

 - My name is Laís and I'm studying computer engineering.
 I learn fast, I like to study and I'm always looking for new experiences.
-- 🌱 I’m currently learning JavaScript, Python and PHP.
+- 🌱 I’m currently learning JavaScript.
 - 📫 How to reach me: lais.romero@gmail.com

 <div>